SharpKushagra/AI_Projects/README.md

-# AI_Projects
+# JARVIS -(An AI voice assistant)
-These Projects are based on the use of Python and API usage for automation of models.
+This Project is based on the use of Python and API usage for automation of model.